container-storage-interface/spec/spec.md

   // The ID of the volume.
 This field is REQUIRED. string volume_id = 1;

-  // The path at which the volume was published.
+  // The path at which the volume was staged.
 It MUST be an absolute
   // path in the root filesystem of the process serving this request.
   // This is a REQUIRED field.
   string staging_target_path = 2;